 The moose is the largest deer in the world, while the Northern Pudu is the smallest.

 Deer were once hunted and prized for their skin and antlers.
-Venison (i.e. deer meat) is also quite a popular delicacy.
+Venison (which is deer meat) is also a popular delicacy.

-Wild animals like tigers, jaguars, and pumas are known to be deer predators.
+Wild animals such as tigers, jaguars, and pumas are all known to be deer predators.

-Deer have an acute sense of smell, hearing, and vision and are endowed with a supple body and long, powerful legs, making them very fast runners.
-This helps them to escape from their predators.
+Deer have a sharp sense of smell, hearing, and vision, and they have a supple body with long, powerful legs that make them very fast runners.
+This helps them escape from their predators.

-Though otherwise known to be charming and docile, if provoked, deer can use their antlers to kick and fight back.
+Although deer are usually charming and gentle, a deer that is provoked can use its antlers to kick and fight back.

-Some of the above-listed species are dwindling in number, especially the Thamin and Hog Deer, and it is our responsibility to help save them from extinction by preserving forests and wildlife.
+Some of the species listed above are dwindling in number, especially the Thamin and Hog Deer.
+It is our job to help save them from extinction by protecting forests and wildlife.